Acharvak/Cookie-Clicker-Agronomicon/README.md

 Preemptively Answered Questions
 -------------------------------
 **Q: The Agronomicon gives me this recipe for Drowsyfern: ``Mut.: 1 × Chocoroot (M) + 1 × Keenmoss (M) = 0.4875% (+1 OO at 4.9875%)``.
-How do I interpret this?**
+How do I read this?**

 **A:** If an empty tile has one mature Chocoroot and one mature Keenmoss on its neighboring tiles, then a Drowsyfern may start growing on it with a probability of 0.4875%.
-One other plant may start growing on it instead of Drowsyfern with a probability of 4.9875% (another Keenmoss, actually).
+One other plant (“OO” meaning “Other Outcome(s)”) may start growing on it instead of Drowsyfern with a probability of 4.9875% (another Keenmoss, actually, although it isn’t stated directly).
 If there are other neighboring plants, the probabilities may change—after planting the seeds, you can hover over a tile to see the exact chances.
 Neighbors of a tile are the eight tiles surrounding it.

 **Q: I have two tiles with the exact same neighbors, but the Agronomicon shows different probabilities for them.
 Why?**